GreenAwae/GreenAwae/README.md

 - 👋 Hi, I’m @GreenAwae
-- 👀 I’m interested in ... being skinny forever.
+- 👀 I’m interested in ... creating low-stress jobs for people I like.
 - 🌱 I’m currently learning ... how to be a responsible adult, and html/JS.
 - 💞️ I’m looking to collaborate on ... building websites!
 - 📫 How to reach me ... my email elnaw.awae@gmail.com